silvafj/BBK-MSCCS-2017-19/DOC.md

 ![Collecting gold during the escape phase](escape.png)

 After picking up the Orb:
-* The walls of the cavern shift and a new layout is generated, stopping the device from using the previous known path;
+* The walls of the cavern shift and a new layout is generated, stopping the device from using the previous known route;
 * The stress of the moving walls has compromised the integrity of the cavern, beginning a time limit after which the ceiling will collapse;
 * Activated the traps and puzzles of the cavern, causing different edges of the graph to have different weights;